lucassouzamatos/dailyr/packages/api/README.md

 $ yarn db
 ```

-It will hand your terminal, so now open another window.
+It will hang your terminal, so now open another window.

 3. Start the api listener: